NLRP12

-Nucleotide-binding oligomerization domain-like receptor (NLR) pyrin domain (PYD)-containing protein 12 (NLRP12; also known as NACHT, LRR and PYD domains-containing protein 12 or NALP12) is a protein that in humans is encoded by the NLRP12 gene.
+NOD-like receptor|Nucleotide-binding oligomerization domain-like receptor (NLR) pyrin domain (PYD)-containing protein 12 (NLRP12; also known as NACHT, LRR and PYD domains-containing protein 12 or NALP12) is a protein that in humans is encoded by the NLRP12 gene.

-NLRP structure
+NLRP12 is a cytoplasmic innate immune sensor belonging to the NLRP (NALP) subfamily of the larger CATERPILLER protein family.
+It participates in regulation of inflammatory signaling and may promote assembly of multiprotein signaling complexes including inflammasomes and PANoptosomes in a context-dependent manner.

+Structure

 NLRPs, or NALPs, are cytoplasmic innate immune sensors that form a subfamily within the larger CATERPILLER protein family.
-Most short NLRP proteins, including NLRP12, have an N-terminal pyrin (MEFV; MIM 608107) domain (PYD), followed by a NACHT domain, a NACHT-associated domain (NAD), and a C-terminal leucine-rich repeat (LRR) region.
-The long NALP, NALP1 (MIM 606636), also has a C-terminal extension containing a function to find domain (FIIND) and a caspase recruitment domain (CARD).
+Most short NLRP proteins, including NLRP12, contain an N-terminal pyrin (MEFV; MIM 608107) domain (PYD), followed by a NACHT domain, a NACHT-associated domain (NAD), and a C-terminal leucine-rich repeat (LRR) region.
+The long NALP, NALP1 (MIM 606636), additionally contains a function to find domain (FIIND) and a caspase recruitment domain (CARD).

+Function

+NLRP12 functions as an innate immune cytosolic sensor and signaling molecule.
+It has been reported to act as both a positive and negative regulator of immune signaling depending on cellular and pathogenic context.

-Some NLRPs, including NLRP12, are implicated in the activation of proinflammatory caspases (e.g., CASP1; MIM 147678) via their involvement in multiprotein complexes called inflammasomes in context-dependent manners [supplied by OMIM].
+Some NLRPs, including NLRP12, are implicated in activation of proinflammatory caspases such as CASP1 through their participation in multiprotein inflammasome complexes. [supplied by OMIM].

-NLRP12 function and pathology

-NLRP12 is an innate immune cytosolic sensor and signaling molecule linked to several infections and inflammatory disorders.
-It can form multimeric protein cell death complexes known as inflammasomes and PANoptosomes in response to specific stimuli.
-NLRP12 has been reported as both a positive and negative regulator of immune signaling in context-dependent manners.
-Infection with certain pathogens, such as Yersinia pestis or Plasmodium chabaudi, activates the NLRP12 inflammasome to release the inflammatory cytokines IL-1β and IL-18, which may help protect against severe infection.
+NLRP12 can form multimeric protein signaling and cell death complexes including inflammasomes and PANoptosomes in response to specific stimuli.

-However, NLRP12 acts as a negative regulator of the NF-kB and MAPK signaling pathways following infection with Salmonella enterica serovar Typhimurium, vesicular stomatitis virus, Klebsiella pneumoniae, or Mycobacterium tuberculosis, and in certain malignancies.
-NLRP12 also inhibits signaling in T cells, which is linked to reduced atypical neuroinflammation and atopic dermatitis in mouse models.
-NLRP12 has also been identified as an innate immune sensor that triggers inflammatory cell death, PANoptosis.
-PANoptosis is a prominent innate immune, inflammatory, and lytic cell death pathway initiated by innate immune sensors and driven by caspases and receptor-interacting protein kinases (RIPKs) through PANoptosomes.
-PANoptosomes are multi-protein complexes assembled by germline-encoded pattern-recognition receptor(s) (PRRs) (innate immune sensor(s)) in response to pathogens, including bacterial, viral, and fungal infections, as well as pathogen-associated molecular patterns, damage-associated molecular patterns, cytokines, and homeostatic changes during infections, inflammatory conditions, and cancer.
+In response to pathogens including Yersinia pestis and Plasmodium chabaudi, NLRP12 inflammasome activation promotes release of inflammatory cytokines IL-1β and IL-18, contributing to host defense.

+NLRP12 also negatively regulates NF-kB and MAPK signaling pathways following infection with Salmonella enterica serovar Typhimurium, vesicular stomatitis virus, Klebsiella pneumoniae, and Mycobacterium tuberculosis.

+NLRP12 additionally inhibits signaling in T cells and has been linked to modulation of inflammatory responses.

+Clinical significance

+NLRP12 has been linked to infectious, inflammatory, and malignant conditions.

+NLRP12 has been identified as an innate immune sensor that can trigger inflammatory cell death through PANoptosis, a lytic cell death pathway mediated through PANoptosomes and coordinated activity of caspases and receptor-interacting protein kinases (RIPKs).

-Through its activation of PANoptosis, NLRP12 has been implicated in pathology when heme is combined with specific components of cellular injury or infection.
-This combination enables NLRP12 to assemble the NLRP12-PANoptosome and trigger cell death via caspase-8 and RIPK3.
-NLRP12 can also form a PANoptosome complex with other NLRs, including NLRC5 and NLRP3, in response to NAD^{+} depletion, driving PANoptosis.
-NLRP12 expression is also elevated in patients with hemolytic diseases such as sickle cell disease and malaria, as well as infections such as SARS-CoV-2, influenza, and bacterial pneumonia.
+Through activation of PANoptosis, NLRP12 has been implicated in pathology associated with heme exposure combined with infection or tissue injury.
+This process enables assembly of the NLRP12-PANoptosome and induction of cell death through caspase-8 and RIPK3.
+NLRP12 can additionally cooperate with other NLR proteins, including NLRC5 and NLRP3, in response to NAD^{+} depletion.

+Expression of NLRP12 is elevated in hemolytic diseases including sickle cell disease and malaria and in infections including SARS-CoV-2, influenza, and bacterial pneumonia.

 Deletion of Nlrp12 protects against pathology in animal models of hemolytic disease.